 Several recordings, amongst them Mahler's Symphony No. 4, which won a 2012 International Classical Music Award, are available on Japanese label Exton.
 Honeck's successful work with the Pittsburgh Symphony Orchestra is now captured by Reference Recordings.
 The first SACD — of Strauss tone poems — was released in fall 2013 and received rave reviews.
 The second recording, of Dvorak's Symphony No. 8 and the Symphonic Suite from Janacek's opera Jenufa, conceptualized by Honeck himself, followed in summer 2014 and was likewise enthusiastically received.
 Several additional recordings are completed and it is expected that two releases will be issued per year.

 From 2007 to 2011, Honeck was music director of the Staatsoper Stuttgart where he conducted premieres including Berlioz's Les Troyens, Mozart's Idomeneo, Verdi's Aida, Richard Strauss's Rosenkavalier, Poulenc's Dialogues des Carmélites and Wagner's Lohengrin and Parsifal, as well as numerous symphonic concerts.
 His operatic guest appearances include Semperoper Dresden, Komische Oper Berlin, Théâtre de la Monnaie in Brussels, Royal Opera of Copenhagen, the White Nights Festival in St. Petersburg and the Salzburg Festival.

-In 2010, Honeck earned an honorary doctorate from St. Vincent College in Latrobe, Pennsylvania and, most recently, from Carnegie Mellon University in Pittsburgh.
-Moreover, he has been artistic director of the "International Concerts Wolfegg" in Germany for more than 15 years.
+In 2010, Honeck received an honorary doctorate from St. Vincent College in Latrobe, Pennsylvania and, most recently, from Carnegie Mellon University in Pittsburgh.
+Moreover, he has been artistic director of the “International Concerts Wolfegg” in Germany for more than 15 years.